• Skip to main content

 • Eggs are a handy source of protein to have extras meal prepped for the week, because they can be useful in so many ways!
 Eat them for a protein-packed snack, on avocado toast, make deviled eggs, or a quick addition to breakfast.

-• Use them for easy lunches like Perfect Egg Salad, or add them to a veggie bagel, deli wrap, or garden salad.
-They are delicious for dinner on a Chopped Dinner Salad with Roasted Potatoes or on Salmon Avocado Bagels!
+• Use them for easy lunches like Perfect Egg Salad, or add them to a veggie bagel, Salmon Avocado Bagels, deli wrap, or any garden salad like this Steakhouse Salad Bar Salad.

 Jump to: